Akshay1-6180/nano_models/README.md

 ## Repository Structure

-- **Notebooks/**: Contains Jupyter notebooks that walk you through the model architectures.
-Each notebook is dedicated to a specific paper/model, starting with a brief overview of the paper, followed by a detailed explanation of the model's architecture, and concluding with a touch of code to see the model in action.
+- **Notebooks/**: Contains Jupyter notebooks that walk you through the model architectures or any analysis.
+Each notebook is dedicated to a specific paper/model or analysis of any interesting operation, starting with a brief overview of the paper, followed by a detailed explanation of the model's architecture, and concluding with a touch of code to see the model in action.
 - **Modules/**: Houses the actual code implementations of the models discussed in the notebooks.
 This code is extracted directly from the implementations for reference and educational purposes.

 ## Getting Started